If you have any questions, please contact Risk Services at 510-642-5141 or email@example.com.

 - Use alcohol or narcotics or offer alcohol or narcotics to minors

-Adults participating in a campus activity involving minors will not permit any of the following interactions between minors:
+Adults participating in a campus activity involving minors will not permit any of the following interactions with or between minors:

 - Derogatory name-calling